webplatform/docs/tutorials/css_animations/index.md

  }

-Animation properties are standard in many browsers, but as of this writing require prefixes for WebKit browsers and older versions of Gecko and Opera.
+Animation properties are standard in many browsers, but as of this writing require prefixes for all WebKit browsers and older versions of Gecko and Opera.
 For widest support, you should define animation properties redundantly: